How to ensure your next fundraiser is a big success

-Sponsors who choose to take on the responsibility of leading a fundraising project for their school are already leading very busy lives.
-Many happen to be selfless and tireless individuals who have agreed to help raise money for their child’s school.
-So, why would they want to spend more time than necessary planning and running the sale?
+Sponsors who choose to take on the responsibility of leading a fundraising project for their school are already leading hectic lives.
+Many are selfless and tireless individuals who have agreed to help raise money for their child's school.
+So, why would they want to spend more time planning and running the sale than necessary?

 Here's how you can plan to have your best school fundraiser ever: